How to Create a School Lunch StationAugust 31, 2016 | FILED UNDER: Storage Solutions, Fun Activities, Back to School

 1. Pick a Lower Cabinet

 3. Add Snacks to the School Lunch Station

 Each of my girls is supposed to bring a “dry, healthy” morning snack for school each day.
 For us, that means a lot of cracker packs!
 I created a bin for individually packaged crackers, another bin for larger boxes of snacks, and one dedicated to applesauce, which they go through a lot of!
-Determine what the right groupings are for you and give each its own bin with a label (these chalkboard labels are also from At Home).
+Determine what the right groupings are for you and give each its own bin with a label (I like these chalkboard labels).